 According to the Centers for Disease Control and Prevention, falls are the leading cause of injury and death in older adults.
 Falls can occur at any time and can range in severity.
 Seniors and Medicare eligibles can suffer from significant injuries or pain.
-These injuries can generate yearly costs exceeding $50 billion.
+The average hospital cost for a fall injury can exceed $30,000.
 Fall prevention is important to help lower the risk of falling and potential injuries.

 Preventing Falls at Home

 The majority of falls occur in the home.
 Something as minor as a slippery spot on the floor or an electrical cord out of place can have devastating consequences.
 Thankfully, there are several steps you can take to help reduce the risk of falling.
 The following are quick and easy suggestions that can give you a greater sense of security in your home:

 If you have clutter in narrow or close areas, like hallways or staircases, you can easily trip or lose your balance.
 One of the easiest steps you can take is keeping your home clean and tidy by eliminating clutter and keeping your pathways clear.

 Every room in your home should be free of tripping hazards.
 These hazards can include loose carpet, slippery rugs, damaged wood floorboards, etc. You should examine your home for these hazards and if you find one, remove or repair it.
 It is better to opt for carpet over hardwoods if possible.

 Grab bars and handrails can help to lower your risk of falling, especially in the bathroom.
 Install handrails near the toilet and bathtub and in hallways and stairwells.
 If you are unable to install these yourself, contact a handyman or a family member.

 Be cautious of what you wear